hylang/hy/docs/language/api.rst

 -------

 `for` is used to call a function for each element in a list or vector.
-Results are discarded and None is returned instead.
+The results of each call are discarded and the for expression returns None instead.
 Example code iterates over collection and calls side-effect to each element in the collection:

 .. code-block:: clj